BiancaSeifert/Battle_Project/README.md

+# Data Science Bootcamp Final Project
+Concordia University 2022

+# Project Title
+Battle simulator

-# Bootcamp_FinalProject
+# Project Description
-Concordia bootcamp final project

-Title: Who would win?

-Description: Randomly select two characters from the database and predict who would come out victorious

-Tasks:
+Based on a predictive model, this application returns the winner of a battle simulator

+* Tasks completed:
-1- The first task is to webscrapped the website "https://www.superherodb.com/" and clean the data
+  * 1- Webscrappe https://www.superherodb.com/ and clean the data

-2- The second task is to engineer the data.
-Prepare the data to be trained.
-This step also include to create a formula based on powerstats of each characters
+  * 2- Engineer the data and prepare the data to be trained

-3- The third task is to train the model
+  * 3- Train the model

-4-The fourth step is to examine the results and visualize the data
+  * 4- Examine the results and visualize the data

-5- Lastly, deploy the project
+  * 5- Deploy the project using PySide2

+# Try it out!
+* The executable file can be located under 'Releases'
+ * - Download exe.win-amd64-3.9.zip
+ * - Extrat all content from battle simulator